open-atmos/PyMPDATA/README.md

 in first (non-contiguous) dimension during 2D and 3D calculations may be specified using the optional ``n_threads`` argument with a default value of ``numba.get_num_threads()``.
-The multi-threaded logic of MPyDATA depends thus on settings of numba, namely on the selected threading layer (either via ``NUMBA_THREADING_LAYER`` env var or via ``numba.config.THREADING_LAYER``) and the selected size of the thread pool (``NUMBA_NUM_THREADS`` env var or ``numba.config.NUMBA_NUM_THREADS``).
+The multi-threaded logic of PyMPDATA depends thus on settings of numba, namely on the selected threading layer (either via ``NUMBA_THREADING_LAYER`` env var or via ``numba.config.THREADING_LAYER``) and the selected size of the thread pool (``NUMBA_NUM_THREADS`` env var or ``numba.config.NUMBA_NUM_THREADS``).